cubedro/frontier.ethereum.org/views/content/token.md

       }
     }

 You could modify this to anything else: maybe reward someone who finds a solution for a new puzzle, wins a game of chess, install a solar panel—as long as that can be somehow translated to a contract.
 Or maybe you want to create a central bank for your personal country, so you can keep track of hours worked, favors owed or control of property.
 In that case you might want to add a function to allow the bank to remotely freeze funds and destroy tokens if needed.

-### Getting others to interact with your contract
+### Register a name for your coin

 The commands mentioned only work because you have tokenInstance instantiated on your local machine.
 If you send tokens to someone they won't be able to move them forward because they don't have the same object.
 In fact if you restart your console these objects will be deleted and the contracts you've been working on will be lost forever.
 So how do you instantiate the contract on a clean machine?

 There are two ways.
 Let's start with the quick and dirty, providing your friends with a reference to your contract’s ABI:

-    tokenInstance = eth.contract([{constant:false,inputs:[{name:'receiver',type:'address'},{name:'amount',type:'uint256'}],name:'sendToken',outputs:[{name:'sufficient',type:'bool'}],type:'function'},{type:'function',constant:true,inputs:[{name:'',type:'address'}],name:'balance',outputs:[{name:'',type:'uint256'}]},{inputs:[],type:'constructor'}]).at('0x4a4ce7844735c4b6fc66392b200ab6fe007cfca8')
+    tokenInstance = eth.contract( [{ constant: false, inputs: [{ name: 'receiver', type: 'address' }, { name: 'amount', type: 'uint256' } ], name: 'sendCoin', outputs: [{ name: 'sufficient', type: 'bool' } ], type: 'function' }, { constant: true, inputs: [{ name: '', type: 'address' } ], name: 'coinBalanceOf', outputs: [{ name: '', type: 'uint256' } ], type: 'function' }, { inputs: [ ], type: 'constructor' } ] ).at('0x4a4ce7844735c4b6fc66392b200ab6fe007cfca8')

 Just replace the address at the end for your own token address, then anyone that uses this snippet will immediately be able to use your contract.
 Of course this will work only for this specific contract so let's analyze step by step and see how to improve this code so you'll be able to use it anywhere.